-- (b) According to the Treasury Circular No. 842 dated 31 December 1988, a Fixed Asset Register of the Project had not been maintained in proper manner. - (c) According to the Financial Regulation 133 and Management Audit Circular No. 05 of 26 July 2010, the activities of the Project had not been audited by the Internal Audit Section of the National Water Supply and Drainage Board.
+- (b) The Fixed Asset Register of the Project had not been properly maintained, as required by the Treasury Circular No. 842 dated19 December 1978. - (c) According to the Financial Regulation 133 and Management Audit Circular No. 05 of 26 July 2010, the activities of the Project had not been audited by the Internal Audit Section of the National Water Supply and Drainage Board.